CiscoDevNet/xapi-samples/README.md

 # Handy samples for xAPI In-Room Controls & Macros

-This repo regroups a set of macros and controls, check the related folder.

-Hereafter I present the commands I happen to often use when coding against the xAPI.
+This repo regroups [macros](./macros) and [controls](./controls) examples, plus handy commands when coding against the xAPI.

+## Listening to events

-Simply SSH to your Collaboration Device and start a TSH (t-shell) to run these commands.
+Simply SSH to your Collaboration Device and run the commands below in a TSH (t-shell).

-## Listen to events

 ```shell
 # Listen to all notifications (events, status, commands)